Full Cycle Recruiting For Beginners

-Are you in charge of the entire recruiting process?
-Are you in charge of one small slice of the process?
-Are you a beginner?
+Are you in charge of the hiring process at your org?
+Or perhaps you’re in charge of one small slice of the process.

 Regardless of the name, this term defines the entire recruiting process from job requisition to onboarding.

-Why Is It Important To Understand Full Life Cycle Recruiting?
+Why Is it Important To Understand Full Circle Recruiting?

 The steps in the hiring process are inter-dependent.
 They build on each other sequentially.

 If you don’t understand the hiring manager’s needs, the candidate persona won’t be right.
-If you mess up the candidate persona, your job description will be off-target.
+Miss the mark on the candidate persona and your job description will be off-target.
 If your job description is off-target, your applicant pool won’t contain suitable applicants.
 And so on…

 An HR director who understands the recruitment life cycle from a holistic perspective will be more successful.
 I will go even further regarding that assertion: an HR director who doesn’t understand full life cycle recruitment cannot be successful.